 But I’m so grateful to have had that business experience as I opened up a store on TeachersPayTeachers back in 2014.
 My undergrad (from UW-Madison — Go Badgers!) is in Spanish and Business.
 When you combine it with my masters in Speech-Language Pathology (from Northwestern University here in Illinois), I feel kinda perfect for being an bilingual-speechie-entrepreneur!
 I’m currently taking courses in ESL and Bilingual education towards my second masters in curriculum and instruction at National Louis University.

-Personal stuff: I’m married to my husband of 15 years with two little boys (ages 11 and 7).
-I share pics of everyone on my Instagram account.
-I love to ride my bright yellow mountain bike, but I haven’t ridden it for a long time because…kids.
-Yep, they keep me busy when I’m not at work.
+Personal stuff: I married my husband in 2003 (!) and we have two little boys (ages 11 and 7).
+I love to ride my bright yellow mountain bike.
 It’s tough being a working mom, but it doesn’t stop me from living my life to the fullest!

 Start here if you want some more information about me: